11: A Warmer World- Temperature Effects On Chemical Reactions

 Figure \(\PageIndex{6}\): Relationships between daily mean soil respiration (Rs) and soil temperature (Ts).
 Jia X et al., PLoS ONE 8(2): e57858. https://doi.org/10.1371/journal.pone.0057858.
 Creative Commons Attribution License

-The soil temperature, Ts, was measured at a 10-cm depth.
+The soil temperature, Ts, was measured at a depth of 10 cm.
 Open circles are from January to June; closed circles are from July to December.
 The solid lines use a Q10 model, in which the observed Rs vs. Ts data are fit with an equation that optimizes the Q10 parameter.
-The dashed lines are fitted by a logistic model we used in Chapter 5.7 for fitting ELISA data.
-Rs is significantly different between the first and second half of the year.
+The dashed lines are fitted using a logistic model we used in Chapter 5.7 to fit ELISA data.
+Rs is significantly different between the first and second halves of the year.

 The soil respiration rate, Rs, at 10 cm depth was strongly affected by temperature, with an annual Q10 value of 2.76.
 Daily estimates of Q10 averaged 2.04 and decreased with increasing Ts.
-A study of seagrass showed that the Q10 values are affected by plant tissue age and that Q10 varied significantly with the initial temperature and temperature ranges.
+A study of seagrass showed that Q10 values are affected by plant tissue age and that Q10 varies significantly with initial temperature and temperature range.

-The use of Q10 values from the Arrhenius equation is based on the assumption that the chemical/biochemical processes are exponential functions of temperature.
-For complex processes like the decay of organic matter, it would be better to model the whole system by looking at the individual enzymes involved.
+The use of Q10 values from the Arrhenius equation assumes that chemical and biochemical processes are exponential functions of temperature.
+For complex processes such as the decomposition of organic matter, it is better to model the entire system by accounting for the individual enzymes involved.
 One problem with using Q10 values for very complex systems is the choice of the base temperature value for rate comparisons.
-The anaerobic decomposition of organic matter is generally a linear function of temperature between 5°C and 30°C, which shows that a Q10 modeling system is not ideal.
-A more complex systems biology approach using programs like Vcell and COPASI would be better and less likely to cause errors in predicted CH4 emissions from the decomposition process.
+The anaerobic decomposition of organic matter is generally a linear function of temperature between 5°C and 30°C, suggesting that a Q10-based model is not ideal.
+A more complex systems biology approach using programs such as Vcell and COPASI would be preferable and less likely to lead to errors in predicted CH4 emissions from decomposition.

 Getting Back to Proteins

 Chapter 6.1 explored the mechanisms enzymes use to catalyze chemical reactions.
 These included general acid/base catalysis, metal ion (electrostatic) catalysis, covalent (nucleophilic) catalysis, and transition state stabilization.
 Some physical processes included intramolecular catalysis and strain/distortion.
-The rate-limiting step in enzyme-catalyzed reactions can include actual bond breaking in the substrate, dissociation of product, and conformational change required to facilitate binding, catalysis, and dissociation.
-A rate-limiting conformational change may occur not in the active site pocket but in nearby loops that modulate the accessibility of reactant to and dissociation of product from the active site.
+The rate-limiting step in enzyme-catalyzed reactions can involve bond breaking in the substrate, product dissociation, and conformational changes required to facilitate binding, catalysis, and dissociation.
+A rate-limiting conformational change may occur not in the active-site pocket but in nearby loops that modulate the accessibility of the reactant to and the dissociation of the product from the active site.
 These all may be influenced by temperature, with localized conformational flexibility especially important.

 Figure \(\PageIndex{7}\) shows an interactive iCn3D modelof bovine pancreatic Ribonuclease A in complex with 3'-phosphothymidine (3'-5')-pyrophosphate adenosine 3'-phosphate (1U1B)